getify/You-Dont-Know-JS/scope-closures/ch4.md

 If that code were in a file that was loaded as an ES module, it would still run exactly the same.
 However, the observable effects, from the overall application perspective, would be different.

-Despite being declared at the top-level of the (module) file, the outermost obvious scope, `studentName` and `hello` are not global variables.
+Despite being declared at the top-level of the (module) file, in the outermost obvious scope, `studentName` and `hello` are not global variables.
 Instead, they are module-wide, or if you prefer, "module-global".

 However, in a module there's no implicit "global scope object" (or "module-global object") for these top-level declarations to be added to as properties, as there is when declarations appear in the top-level of non-module JS files.
 This is not to say that global variables cannot exist or be accessed in such programs.
 It's just that global variables don't get *created* by declaring variables in the top-level scope of a module.